DuzaoYTB/Sogoj/README.md

-Hey Guys, that`s okay ?
+Hey Guys, that's okay ?
 Here I will be posting Scripts so that I can help you, I hope you like it.